Special Relativity -- Applications to astronomy and the accelerator physics: Synchrotron Radiation

 In contrast, the covariant approach gives

-Now this all leads to an interesting situation.
-According to the conventional theory, the resonance wavelength depends only on the observation angle with respect to the electron velocity direction.
-Equation (\ref{generalfinss}) says that for any kick angle $\vec{\theta}_k$ and for any angle $\vec{\eta}$ between the undulator axis and the initial electron velocity direction, the radiation along the velocity direction has no red shift.
-We would like to emphasize a very important difference between conventional and covariant theory.
-The result of the covariant approach Eq. (\ref{generalfinnn}) clearly depends on the absolute value of the kick angle $\theta_k$ and the radiation along the velocity direction has the red shift only when the kick angle has nonzero value.
+This brings us to an intriguing situation.
+According to conventional theory, the resonance wavelength depends solely on the observation angle relative to the electron’s velocity direction.
+However, Eq. (\ref{generalfinss}) shows that for any kick angle $\vec{\theta}_k$ and for any angle $\vec{\eta}$ between the undulator axis and the initial electron velocity, the radiation emitted along the velocity direction experiences no redshift.
+This highlights a critical distinction between the conventional and covariant formulations.

+In contrast, the result from the covariant approach—Eq. (\ref{generalfinnn})—explicitly depends on the magnitude of the kick angle $\theta_k$.
+In this case, radiation along the velocity direction exhibits a redshift only when the kick angle is nonzero.

-We must conclude that when we accelerate the electron in the lab frame upstream the undulator, the information about this acceleration is included into the covariant trajectory.
+We are thus led to an important conclusion: when the electron is accelerated in the lab frame upstream of the undulator, the covariant trajectory retains this information.